aniket-mish/distributed-ml-system/README.md

 #TODO

-We can see two pods running our distributed training as we've specified `2` workers.
+I can see two pods running our distributed training as we've specified `2` workers.

 1. training-worker-0
 2. training-worker-1